Interviews

 Give your candidates at least 2 weeks' notice of interview.
 The notice of interview can be less in exceptional circumstances.

-It is good practice to support candidates requesting reasonable accommodations to facilitate them in engaging in the interview process to the best of their ability.
+Employment Equality legislation requires that requests for reasonable accommodations be carefully considered on a case-by-case basis to facilitate candidates in engaging in the interview process to the best of their ability.

 Explore any interview accommodation requests with the candidate, as it will depend on the stage of the selection process and their individual requirements.
-For example, documents in braille, large print or allowing extra time at interview.
+For example:

 Work towards meeting the needs of the candidate, while ensuring a robust selection process for all candidates.